 I really like playing outside.
 I’m a qualified Mountain Leader and Rock Climbing Instructor with experience of mountaineering in the Alps.
 I recently moved to North Wales, with the long-term goal of working towards my Mountaineering and Climbing Instructor award.
 Here I also dabble in wild swimming, paddling and running.
 One time, I even rode a bike.

 I currently work in a crisis response home, providing outdoor activity-based placements for young people in care.
-I love my job, and believe that the outdoors is an incredible environment for developing confidence and self-esteem, as well as having real therapeutic benefits; however I will soon be heading to Iceland for work and to experience that incredible place.
+I love my job, and believe that the outdoors is an incredible environment for developing confidence and self-esteem, as well as having real therapeutic benefits; however I am currently working in Iceland to experience that incredible place.